Thriveworks Counseling & Psychiatry Williamsburg

 - Practice mindfulness and relaxation techniques

-A trauma therapist at Thriveworks Counseling in Williamsburg, VA, can offer specific coping strategies for you and assist you in adapting self-care practices that will help you in your progress toward recovery from the painful experiences of trauma.
+A trauma therapist at Thriveworks Counseling & Psychiatry Williamsburg can offer specific coping strategies for you and assist you in adapting self-care practices that will help you in your progress toward recovery from the painful experiences of trauma.

 Eric dreads going to his elementary school every day.
 He’s tried every excuse in the book to get out of going to school, but Eric’s parents both have full-time jobs and don’t have time in the mornings to deal with another outburst.